-In determining fair value, the Company utilizes quoted market prices, broker or dealer quotation, or valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs to the extent possible as well as considers counterparty credit risk in its assessment of fair value.
+In determining fair value, the Company utilizes quoted market prices, broker or dealer quotations, or valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs to the extent possible and considers counterparty credit risk in its assessment of fair value.

-The following table presents the fair value of the Company's financial assets and liabilities determined using the inputs defined above (amounts in thousands).
+The following table presents the fair value of the Company's financial assets and liabilities determined using the inputs defined above (in thousands).